StreetCodeAcademy/programming-fundamentals/python-curriculum/Reeborg/Reeborg Lite Reader.md

    1. **Around 1** - for loops

    2. **Hurdle 1** - for loops, defining functions
    * How can we leverage for loops and functions to write cleaner code to solve Hurdle 1?
-Think about the repeatitive task of hurde jumping.
+Think about the repeatitive task of hurdle jumping.
 Could you define a function `jump()` and repeat it multiple times?

+   3. *Optional Exercise*: **Tokens 4**
+   * This exercise will help to solidify understanding of `take()` and `put()` commands for more complicated coding exercises later on.

 3. Basic Conditions Using the If Statement
    1. **Around 1 - apple** - if statements, `object_here()`